The Board

 Tom Greene, originally from Illinois, has been a resident of Chino Hills for over 15 years.
 He has been an active user of the State Park since 1992.
 Beginning in 1999, Tom became associated with the volunteer program working on habitat enhancement projects for the Natural History Unit.
 These projects include working on native plant propagation in the nursery and also going out into the field and taking part in projects to return the plants to their native habitat.
 Tom also leads interpretive hikes throughout the State Park in which he helps identify native flora and fauna and points out the unique features of the various natural communities within the Park.
 Tom is also a member of the Wildlife Corridor Conservation Authority Advisory Committee, which helps in the preservation, conservation, and environmental protection of the Puente-Chino Hills Wildlife Corridor.

 Eric has had an interest in Chino Hills State Park since moving to the area over 20 years ago.
-He is the chair of the Puente-Chino Hills Task Force of the Sierra Club.
+He is involved in many areas to help preserve the Wildlife Corridor.
 He leads hikes throughout the Wildlife Corridor and has organized trail maintenance and bridge building opportunities for community volunteers.

 Claire Schlotterbeck, Secretary